 What Can I Expect Following my Body Lift?

-At the end of the procedure, temporary drains will be placed to prevent fluid from accumulating beneath the skin.
+At the end of your Bethesda body lift, temporary drains will be placed to prevent fluid from accumulating beneath the skin.
 A urinary catheter is usually in place for the first night.
 If you have your body lift as an out-patient procedure, you may have local anesthesia placed along the operative site.
 Patients who remain in the hospital overnight will be comfortable with IV pain medication administered.
 Following surgery, the treatment area is wrapped with an abdominal binder.
 Your bandages will be changed in your first follow-up appointment.
 Any drains will be removed when the output is minimal.
 You will need to wear a compression garment about a month following your surgery.

 Why Choose Plastic Surgery Institute of Washington?